eden-platform/cloud/cloud/www/internal/servers/convert-server-to-database-server.md

 > Note: MariaDB running on a Server allows clients to connect from localhost only.
 MariaDB running on Database Server allows clients to connect from the private network.

 #### Requires
-- Press host must have root SSH access to the target machine.
+- Cloud host must have root SSH access to the target machine.

 #### Steps